 In January Access students had a chance to explore more about Martin Luther King.
-In Soroca, student listened to a presentation in honor of Martin Luther King Jr., made by one of the local American volunteers, Danielle Walker.
+In Soroca, students listened to a presentation in honor of Martin Luther King Jr., made by one of the local American volunteers, Danielle Walker.
 Also, our students discussed Martin Luther King’s impact on American society, as well as on international Civil Right Movement.

 In Vulcanesti and Bender students had a chance to learn more about Martin Luther King’s personality and his good deeds.
 At the end of the session, they made posters representing Martin Luther King’s impact on American history.